-The ability of the Company to complete scale-up and/or testing of an intermediate prototype of REPELWRAPTM film and/or the spray technology.
+The ability of the Company to complete scale-up and/or testing of an intermediate prototype of REPELWRAPTM film and/or the nanoparticle suspension coating technology.

-Given the early stage of development of both REPELWRAPTM film and the spray technology, the Company can make no assurance that it can develop viable intermediate size prototype films of sprays for commercial scale-up and/or meet certain product specifications including high repel rates of pathogens or demonstrate long-term durability and stability.
-Although the Company has engaged Dunmore to provide their engineering expertise to scale-up the Company's REPELWRAPTM film to create intermediate-sized prototype films for further testing, there is no guarantee that this scale-up work will be successful.
-Although the Company has engaged nanoComposix to provide their expertise to scale-up development of the Company's spray technology to advance the spray formulation, scale-up work has not yet commenced and there is no guarantee that this development work will be successful.
-Even if work is successful, there is no guarantee the development work by either Dunmore or nanoComposix for the film and spray technology respectively, will lead to a commercial product.
+Given the early stage of development of both REPELWRAPTM film and the nanoparticle suspension coating technology, the Company can make no assurance that it can develop viable intermediate size prototype films or nanoparticle suspension coating formulations for commercial scale-up and/or meet certain product specifications including high repel rates of pathogens or demonstrate long-term durability and stability.
+Although the Company has engaged Dunmore to provide their engineering expertise to complete pilot manufacturing runs and scale-up the Company's REPELWRAPTM film to create intermediate-sized prototype films for further testing, there is no guarantee that this scale-up work will be successful.
+Although the Company has engaged nanoComposix to provide their expertise to scale-up development of the Company's nanoparticle suspension coating technology to advance the nanoparticle suspension coating formulation, scale-up work has not yet commenced and there is no guarantee that this development work will be successful.
+Even if work is successful, there is no guarantee the development work by either Dunmore or nanoComposix for the film and nanoparticle suspension coating technology respectively, will lead to a commercial product.
 Further, unsatisfactory results may cause the Company or its collaborators to abandon commitments to either or both programs.
 The early stage of product development makes it particularly uncertain whether any of its product development efforts will prove to be successful.
-If the Company fails to develop viable prototypes for scale-up, they fail testing, or formulations cannot be reformulated/optimized, the development timeline and commercialization prospects may be materially adversely affected which may have a material adverse impact on the Company's business.
+If the Company fails to develop viable prototypes for scale-up, they fail testing, fail real-world testing, or formulations cannot be reformulated/optimized, the development timeline and commercialization prospects may be materially adversely affected which may have a material adverse impact on the Company's business.
 There is no assurance that any other proposed products under development, such as the catheter coating, will be successful in reaching the scale-up phase.